samyak1999/previous-bnomial-questions/April_22.md

 Which of the following is true about the Rectified Linear Activation Function (ReLU)?

-    -The function is neither continuous nor differentiable.
+- [ ] The function is neither continuous nor differentiable.
-    -The function is differentiable but not continuous.
+- [ ] The function is differentiable but not continuous.
-    -The function is both continuous and differentiable.
+- [ ] The function is both continuous and differentiable.
-    -The function is continuous but not differentiable.
+- [x] The function is continuous but not differentiable.
 ---
 ### 22/04/22
 ***Australian birds***